What SES volunteers do

 Become a volunteer

 SES volunteers generally join the unit that covers the area in which they live.
 If you live in the City of Cockburn, the City of Fremantle, or the Town of East Fremantle, then Cockburn SES is your SES unit.
 If you live outside this area, call DFES’s Recruitment Hotline on 1800 628 141 to find out which unit you should join.

 Your first step to joining Cockburn SES is to make contact.
-Email us at <firstname.lastname@example.org>, or call Erica on 0421 829 929
+Email us at: firstname.lastname@example.org

-Cockburn SES has several intake nights each year.
+Cockburn SES has one to two intake nights each year.
 Each intake night is followed shortly after by a one-day induction course.
 Our next intake night is the 2nd July 2019.
 Prospective members are highly recommended to attend both, as these are specially designed to make your induction both efficient and great fun.
 However, if you are unable to attend one or both events, you can still join up.
 Just make contact and we’ll see what we can arrange.